Creative Time Think Tank:

-The Creative Time Think Tank was a meeting of academics, activists and art workers who all agreed that the way the art world operates is pretty bad, if not just completely ethically bankrupt.
-Though rooted in critique, the project aims to provide possible ways forward, hence the subtitle “Invitations Towards Re-worlding,” which were organized into scores, instructions, conjurings, and provocations.
+The Creative Time Think Tank: Invitations Towards Re-Worlding was a meeting of academics, activists and art workers who all agreed that art is powerful, and the way the art world operates is pretty disempowering, if not just ethically bankrupt alltogether (I’m paraphrasing).
+Though rooted in critique, the group aims to provide possible ways forward, hence the subtitle “Invitations Towards Re-worlding.”
+The project is organized into scores, instructions, conjurings, and provocations.
 The Think Tank cohort included: Che Gossett, Emily Johnson, Hentyle Yapp, Kevin Gotkin, La Tanya S. Autry, Namita Wiggers, Prerana Reddy, and Sonia Guiñansaca.

 Each memeber of the cohort produced a “score,” making up the core of the content.
 I immediately thought about artists making visual scores, building off that history to create the visual identity.